numblr/glaciertools/README.md

 description.
 The credentials that were configured in the *my_aws_cli_profile* in the aws cli will be used.
 Instead of the default part size of 1MB the archive is uploaded in 2^5=32MByte chunks.

+## glacierclose

+Close (abort) all unfinished uploads to a vault on AWS Glacier.

+**Script Usage**

+    glacierclose -v|--vault <vault> [-p|--profile <profile>]

+    -v --vault        name of the vault to which the file should be uploaded
+    -p --profile      optional profile name to use for the upload.
+The profil name must be configured with the aws cli client.
+    -h --help         print help message

+**Examples**

+To close all currently unfinished uploads run

+    > ./glacierclose -v myvault

 ## treehash